St Joseph's Roman Catholic Church, Hay-on-Wye: Roman Catholic Province of Cardiff-Menevia, Wrexham and Herefordshire

 Geographically, the province covers all of Wales and the county of Herefordshire in England.
 Administratively, the province consists of the Diocese of Wrexham and the Archdiocese of Cardiff-Menevia (which includes Herefordshire).
 The archdiocese was created in 2024 by merging the Archdiocese of Cardiff and the Diocese of Menevia.

 The new archdiocese is subdivided into seven deaneries.
 St. Joseph's (Hay-on-Wye) and St. Michael's (Brecon) are in the St. John Lloyd Deanery.
 Other churches in the deanery include Cathedral, St. David's/Danygraig, Townhill, Sketty, Gendros/Landore, Dunvant, Mumbles, Morriston Port Talbot/Cwmavon, Margam, Sandfields, Briton Ferry, and Neath/Glyneath.

 The Roman Catholic Church in Wales is a full member of Cytûn: Churches Together in Wales an ecumenical group of churches in Wales.

 Location

 Hay-on-Wye is a medieval town on the border of England and Wales in the area known as the Welsh Marches.

 Due to Richard Booth, the town is widely known as the "town of books".
 On April Fools' Day in 1977, Booth proclaimed Hay-on-Wye as an "independent kingdom".
 He declared himself as "King" and his horse as "Prime Minister".

 The town hosts the annual Hay Festival of Literature & Arts.
 Literary connections to St. Joseph's include Penelope Betjeman, Christopher Dawson, Bridget Gubbins, Evelyn Waugh, and H.G.
 Wells.

-Francis Kilvert is a literary connection for the geographical area known as "Kilvert country" which includes Hay-on-Wye and nearby villages, especially Clyro and Llanigon.
+Francis Kilvert is a literary connection for the geographical area known as "Kilvert country" which includes Hay-on-Wye and nearby villages, especially Clyro, Cusop and Llanigon.